Our Practice

 Kristyn Metcalfe, Veterinary receptionist

-On the weekends, you’ll find Kristyn running around after her toddler and partner planning awesome trips or fun activities.
-At home, Kristyn has two beautiful large breed dogs named Kalibre, an American Staffy and Bandit, a Bully x.
-Kristyn has always had a great love for all the fur babies, especially those misunderstood bully breeds.
+When she’s not at the clinic, you’ll find Kristyn running around after her baby boy, little girl and partner, planning awesome trips or fun activities.
+At home, Kristyn has two beautiful large breed dogs named Kalibre, an American Staffy, and Banjo, a staffy x and two guinea pigs named Paulie D and Vinnie.
+Kristyn has always had a great love for all the fur babies, especially the misunderstood bully breeds.

 Sandra Evans